WilverAR/secret-friend/README.md

 2. **View the friend list**: Click "View List" to see the names.
 3. **Draw a secret friend**: Click "Draw" to randomly select a name.

-## Contributing 🤝
-Feel free to contribute by submitting pull requests.
-Please ensure that your changes follow best coding practices and include proper documentation.

 ## License 📜
 This project is licensed under the **MIT License**.

 ## Contact 📧
-For questions or contributions, reach out via:
 - **GitHub**: [WilverAR](https://github.com/WilverAR)
 - **Email**: wilver.ar.dev@gmail.com